vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 #### Hardware suggestions

-As you could read, there are multiple combinations possible.
+As you could read, there are multiple combinations possible to control battery powered devices.

 * [Battery to USB / battery eliminator](../buy/smart_home_best_buy_tips#battery-eliminators) They are available for AA and AAA batteries and with multiple "dummy" batteries.